Modern tidal interaction models for rapid binary population synthesis: I. Methods: Conclusions

 In this work, we have presented a systematic implementation of modern tidal dissipation theory into a rapid binary population synthesis framework.
 Even with our simplified implementation, we preserve the dominant tidal dissipation behaviors from detailed stellar models across a wide range of stellar and binary evolution scenarios.

 In agreement with recent computations of stars with convective envelopes, we find that equilibrium tides can vary by 1–2 orders of magnitude over binary evolution due to frequency-dependent viscosity.
-Equilibrium tides provide the dominant contribution for low-mass MS stars ($\leq 0.5 M_\odot$) and evolved stars with extended convective envelopes (such as AGB, CHeB, etc.).
-We also note that our fiducial implementation of equilibrium tides is typically stronger than the commonly used models from \citet{zahn_tidal_1977} and \citet{hut_tidal_1981}, although this difference is sensitive to underlying uncertainties in the stellar evolution and viscosity prescriptions.
+Equilibrium tides provide the dominant contribution for low-mass MS stars and evolved stars with extended convective envelopes (such as AGB, CHeB, etc.), but not solar-type MS stars.
+We also note that our fiducial implementation of equilibrium tides is typically stronger than the commonly used models from \citet{zahn_tidal_1977} and \citet{hut_tidal_1981}, although this difference is sensitive to underlying uncertainties in the convective length scale and frequency-dependent viscosity reduction.

 For stars with radiative cores, such as solar-type MS stars, our fiducial model predicts $6-7$ orders of magnitude stronger dynamical tides when compared to the models from \citet{Zahn:1975A&A....41..329Z} and \citet{Hurley:2002rf}.
 Whereas those prescriptions do not apply to stars with radiative cores and convective envelopes, our prescription should be consistent with other models that correctly account for stellar structure, such as \citet{Goodman:1998yg, Terquem:1998ya, Ahuir:2021, Esseldeurs2024A&A...690A.266E} among others.
 With the updated dynamical tides model, we expect solar-type binaries to be circularized more efficiently than the \citet{Zahn:1975A&A....41..329Z} or \citet{Hurley:2002rf} models might suggest.